aasn0119/testimonials_react/Readme.md

 ## Credits

-- Testimonials and design by [Anuj Trivedi](https://anuj-vfolio.netlify.app).
+- Testimonials and design by [Me!](https://anuj-vfolio.netlify.app).